StojanCvitkovic/spine-atlasCloner/README.md

-# spine-atlasCloner
+# Spine Atlas Cloner

-A tool for creating an atlas for each individual .json file exported from Spine
+A tool for auto-duplicating and renaming Spine `.atlas` files to match each exported `.json` file automatically, removing the need for manual duplication and renaming when dealing with dozens of exported Spine files.

-Each Spine element must have a .json and .atlas file with the same name.
-If the atlases are combined into one, duplicating and renaming the .atlas file is necessary for each .json file.
-Sometimes there can be dozens of .json files exported from Spine, so to bypass duplicating and renaming, this tool was created to do it for you.
+## Features
+- Automatically duplicates a combined `.atlas` file for each `.json` file exported from Spine.
+- Renames `.atlas` files to match corresponding `.json` file names.
-Additionally, it edits the .atlas file to point to the corresponding texture image if you have changed its name.
+- Optionally edits the `.atlas` file to point to the correct texture image if you have renamed it.
+- Saves time in large Spine projects with many separate animations.

 How to use:
 -Clone/download spine-atlasCloner project locally
--Navigate to \Atlas Cloner\bin\Debug\ and open Atlas Cloner.exe
+-Navigate to: \Atlas Cloner\bin\Debug\ and open Atlas Cloner.exe
 -Enter the path where the exported files are located

 Documentation: